Kusadasi Shopping: What to Buy in Kusadasi, Turkey

 Kusadasi Shopping: Genuine Fakes

-If you like to buy fashionable goods that look good… from a mile away, you will have a blast Kusadasi shopping.
+If you like buying fashionable goods that look good (from a mile away), you will have a blast Kusadasi shopping.

-You will find it all… your favorite brand name logo-bag, a wallet and a belt, the sun glasses, the polo-shirts, shoes and even underwear!
-All in their knock-off versions.
+You will find it all… your favorite brand-name logo bag, a wallet and a belt, the sunglasses, the polo shirts, shoes, and even underwear!
+All of those in their knock-off versions.

 If you’re more into watches, you will see these galore too.
-But there’s a big difference from a genuine fake to a genuine fake when it comes to watches.
+But there’s a big difference between a genuine fake and a genuine fake when it comes to watches.

-Those that shops display in the windows and cases are such obvious fakes, but if you’d like to buy a specific name brand fake that no one will ever suspect of being a fake in a hundred years, you better make some good connections with merchants and ask them where to get these, as they aren’t available everywhere.
+Those that shops display in the windows and cases are such obvious fakes.
+However, if you’d like to buy a specific name-brand fake that no one will ever suspect of being a fake in a hundred years, you better make some good connections with merchants and ask them where to get these, as they aren’t available everywhere.

 Kusadasi Shopping: Ephesus Antiques